The Last Loaf of White Bread

 Beck Isle Museum

-This object was donated to Beck Isle Museum of Rural Life.
-It is not known who made it or put it in its own glass cabinet, but the donor told the family story that it was made with the last white flour in the country in 1916.
+It is not known who made this very curious object or put it in its own glass cabinet, but the person who donated it to the Beck Isle Museum in North Yorkshire believed it to be important.
+They told the family story that it was made with the last white flour in the country in 1916.

 In November 1916, a government Food Department was set up and the shortage of bread was viewed as a significant problem.
 Food shortages were increased because of a deliberate campaign by Germany, who from January 1917, used submarines to target supply ships heading to the country.